 Benchmark your CAC

-Do the math – calculate current costs to acquire a customer to decide the best strategies to reduce those costs.
+Do the math: Calculate current costs to acquire a customer to decide the best strategies to reduce those costs.

-Take all of the costs noted above, including personnel salaries, and divide it by your total number of customers acquired in the same year.
+Take all of the costs noted above, including personnel salaries, and divide them by your total number of customers acquired in the same year.
 That is your current CAC — and the bar to beat.

 You’ll continuously return to this benchmark, documenting performance and costs across campaigns to find ways to decrease CAC.
 Your goal is to lower advertising costs, shorten sales cycles, improve performance, and get more customers.